MS in Biomedical Engineering

 Research Project Requirement

-Each student is required to undertake a suitable research project supervised by a member of the department or by someone deemed acceptable by the Graduate Program Committee.
-Graduate students are expected to register for ENG BE 900 Research each semester they work on their project.
+Each student will undertake a suitable research project supervised by a faculty member of the department or an external faculty member deemed acceptable by the Graduate Program Committee.
+Students are expected to register for ENG BE 900 Research each semester they work on their project.
 However, only 8 credits may be applied to the 36 required for the degree.

 Students should be able to complete the MS program within two calendar years.

 The graduate student is responsible for meeting the various deadlines for submission of the program planning sheet, the thesis proposal, and the final thesis document.
-See the Graduate Programs section in this site.
+See the BME Graduate Student Handbook.